Confession time: I binged again. It sucks.

 Rolling up my sleeves, and practicing what I preach

 As I trudged through the heavy sludge of emotion, I tried my hardest to stay committed to not dieting, since I know that dieting always leads to binges.
-(This is a pillar of Psycho-Spiritual Wellness.)
+And I practiced the SDF a lot.

-And don’t get me wrong: I felt like crud.
 No one likes feeling lonely or ashamed, but I made the choice to feel those feelings instead of numbing them; to open instead of close; to grow instead of recoil.

 And I survived.
 And most importantly, the binges ended and my weight is starting to normalize and I did the whole thing without resorting to dieting.